mathfichen/Amaya-curated/additional_materials/software_stories/StoryInventory.md

 * Moment title: The Amaya source code
 * Subtitle: Investigating the source code can tell us how the size and complexity of the software evolved with each new version
 * URL: https://upload.wikimedia.org/wikipedia/commons/b/be/LinesAndFilesPerVersions.png
-* Caption: Number of lines of codes and files for different versions of Amaya
+* Caption: Left side: Number of code contrubutions (commits) per author over the time.
+Right side: number of lines of codes and files for different versions of Amaya.

 ## What the source code can teach us